thequeueplate/queueplate/API CALLS CHEAT SHEET.md

 ----------  SECTIONS ----------

-all sections by restaurant ---> api/rests/:restid/
+all sections by restaurant ---> api/rests/:restid/menu, then dig in to object for sections

 ----------  ORDERS ----------